MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: Collectively, it’s this one colossal virtuoso statement.

 GG: But that is, for me, the beauty of music.
-The interplay between players all the time.
-It’s the conversation happening between people on the stage.
-Whether it’s written, formalized music or improvised stuff.
+The interplay between players all the time. <span class="important">It’s the conversation happening between people on the stage.</span> Whether it’s written, formalized music or improvised stuff.
 There’s still the need for the ears always to be listening to the other people.
 The interplay for that, that’s always what I respond to.
 That’s what makes me happy and makes me exuberant all the time.

 MK: What’s great fun about listening to the live recordings is how the joy of the performance and the interaction takes hold.
 And, you know, you can hear the two of you throwing these things back and forth.
 “What about this?
 I’m going to come in a little bit early this time.”